Department of Construction Management and Engineering

 Construction Management Major

-Construction management is a combination of engineering technology, construction techniques, and management to meet the needs of the rapidly growing construction industry.
-The program is designed to prepare students for the art of achieving maximum profit by efficient use of people, machines, materials, and money to complete a construction project on time and to the satisfaction of the owner.
+Construction management is a combination of advanced technology, construction techniques, and management to meet the needs of the rapidly growing construction industry.
+The program is designed to prepare students for the art of achieving maximum profit by efficient use of people, machines, materials, and other resources to complete a construction project on time and to the satisfaction of the owner.

 A meld of engineering, construction, management, and business gives the student a background and understanding of managementís point of view in the construction industry.
 The Construction Management program is accredited by the American Council for Construction Education (ACCE).